Really-Simple-Plugins/really-simple-ssl-social/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 2.0.4 =
+* Tweak: share cache is now cleared on click of the share button

 = 2.0.3 =
 * Changed share retrieval so cached shares are shown instantly, after page load the most recent shares are retrieved, if they are not cached.
 * With the filter rsssl_social_cache_expiration you can change the expiration timeout (default one hour)